Finding Trends in Software Research: Sanity Checks

 \subsection{Are Our Topics Correctly Labelled?}

 Another question to ask is whether or not the topics of \tref{11topics} have the correct labels.
 For example, we have assigned the label ``Program analyis'' to the list of terms ``program, analysis, dynamic, execution, code, java, static''.
-More generally, we have labelled all our topics using first one or two words.
+More generally, we have labelled all our topics using first one or two words (exception: {``software process''}, which is discussed below).
 Is that valid?

-We can verify this question using two different ways: \bi \item \textit{Mathematically}: \fref{topic_dist} shows the LDA score for each term in our topics.
+We can verify this question two different ways: \bi \item \textit{Mathematically}: \fref{topic_dist} shows the LDA score for each term in our topics.
 The x-axis orders the terms in same order as the right-hand-column of \tref{11topics}.
-The y-axis of that plot logarithmic; i.e., there is very little information associated with the latter words. \item \textit{Empirically}: \tref{topPapersMixed} enlists the top papers associated with each topics.
-The abstracts of these papers contain the terms constituting the topics. \ei Hence, the evidence to hand suggests that generated labels from the first few terms is valid.
+The y-axis of that plot logarithmic; i.e., there is very little information associated with the latter words.
+It can be seen that terms from one topic(Miscellaneous) has relatively lower scores compared to other topics.
+This further justifies the grouping of all the lesser topics into a single topic. \item \textit{Empirically}: \tref{topPapersMixed} enlists the top papers associated with each topics.
+The abstracts of these papers contain the terms constituting the topics. \ei Overall, the evidence to hand suggests that generated labels from the first few terms is valid.
+That said, one topic was particularly challenging to label.
+For papers in the {``software process''} topic, we found a wide variety of research directions.
+For example, the title of two papers listed in this topic in Table~\ref{tab:topPapersMixed} includes ``software risk management'' and ``process modeling guidelines''.
+Other top-cited papers in this group discussed methods for configuration and dynamic analysis of software tools.
+As we read more papers from this topic, a common theme emerged; i.e. how to decide between possible parts from a set of risk, process, or product options.